AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

   </p>

   - This entry clearly documents the unauthorized access attempt, including:
-    - The user trying to modify the resource (alice.support@company.com)
+    - The user trying to modify the resource (alice.support@company.com).
     - The exact resource attempted to be accessed.
-    - The timestamp and IP address of the request
+    - The timestamp and IP address of the request.
     - The event category (audit.security-events), confirming the attempt was logged as a security event.

 ## 📌 6.
-Summary:
+Summary

-- In this exercise, you have accomplished:
+In this exercise, you have accomplished:
 1. **Local Development Validation** (Exercise 3.1)
    - Verified audit logging functionality in development environment
    - Tested sensitive data read operations and event capture
    - Validated role-based access controls

 2. **Production Deployment & Validation** (Exercise 3.2)
-   - Deployed remediated application to SAP BTP Cloud Foundry.
+   - Deployed remediated application to SAP BTP, Cloud Foundry environment.
    - Simulated authorized data modifications and verified comprehensive logging.
    - Attempted unauthorized access and confirmed security event capture.
-   - Accessed and analyzed audit logs via SAP Audit Log Viewer.
+   - Accessed and analyzed audit logs via SAP Audit Log Viewer service.

-- 🎓 **Key Takeaways:**
+🎓 **Key Takeaways:**
   - **Comprehensive logging is essential** – Without proper audit trails, unauthorized access and data modifications go undetected.
   - **Role-based access control + audit logging** – The combination prevents unauthorized access while providing forensic evidence.
-  - **Production-grade monitoring** – SAP Audit Log Viewer enables real-time visibility into security events and regulatory compliance.
+  - **Production-grade monitoring** – SAP Audit Log Viewer service enables real-time visibility into security events and regulatory compliance.
-  - **Complete context matters** – Audit logs captures user, timestamp, resource, action, and data changes for effective investigation.
+  - **Complete context matters** – Audit logs capture user, timestamp, resource, action, and data changes for effective investigation.

-- 🎉 **Congratulations!:** You have successfully remediated the **[A09:2021-Security Logging and Monitoring Failures](https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/)** vulnerability and transformed your application into an **enterprise-grade, audit-compliant system** ready for production use and regulatory scrutiny.
+🎉 **Congratulations!** You have successfully remediated the **[A09:2021-Security Logging and Monitoring Failures](https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/)** vulnerability and transformed your application into an **enterprise-grade, audit-compliant system** ready for production use and regulatory scrutiny.